pkiraly/qa-catalogue/scripts/install/README.txt

   4) check it at http://localhost:90
   if you do not need it anymore
   5) shut services down with './service.sh down'
-  6) remove all files with './service.sh clear-files'
+  6) remove all files with './service.sh uninstall'

 more info:
   - https://pkiraly.github.io/qa-catalogue (documentation)